Learn the mission, goals, and objectives of D'Youville's coordinated program in Dietetics.

 Prepare graduates who demonstrate a commitment to professional growth, lifelong learning and service to the profession and community.

-- At least 50% of the respondents to the graduate survey will indicate participation in a professional organization (e.g., Academy national, state, or district membership, dietetic practice group membership, elected or appointed office at the district, state or national levels).
+- At least 50% of the respondents to the alumni survey will indicate participation in a professional organization (e.g., Academy national, state, or district membership, dietetic practice group membership, elected or appointed office at the district, state or national levels).

 - At least 30% of respondents to the alumni survey will report that they have at least initiated additional professional training or credentials, such as enrolling in an education program, obtaining a certification, or receiving state certification or licensure.